 The first benefit is providing instant alarms to improve safety:

-- Personal alarms warn workers when they are being exposed to increased risk due to an increase in respirable dust levels so that
+- Personal alarms warn workers when they are being exposed to increased risk due to an increase in respirable dust levels so that evasive action can be taken

 - Personal and fixed system alarms give early detection of abnormal exposure situations (plant breakdown or plant or personnel not working to optimised procedures)